ttag-org/ttag/gitbook/localization-with-webpack-and-c-3po.md

 ```

 > In future you will add more string literals to your app, and you will need to update .po files.
-> I suggest to use `msgmerge` for that.
+> I suggest using `msgmerge` for that.
 Here is an example:
 > ````bash
 > msgmerge uk.po template.pot -U
 > ````

 ## 4. Localization with dev setup
-As i mentioned earlier, what we need for the development environment is:
+As I mentioned earlier, the requirements for the dev setup are:
 1. Faster builds.
 2. Simple setup.
 3. Fast feedback loop (validation).